lilbro1062000/TMS/README.md

-background Images for categories and clicks
+background Images for categories and clicks  no images but arranged diffrently

+Now i need to add some pages in the about us Page